Profile

 4. 4

-Meanwhile, sauté the chopped onion with olive oil and rosemary in a separate pan.
+Meanwhile, gently sauté the chopped onion with the olive oil and rosemary in a frying pan.

 5. 5

-For extra richness, add the guanciale and cook until crisp.
+If you’d like a deeper, savoury note, add the guanciale now and cook until crisp.

 6. 6

-Stir the onion mixture into the polenta, mixing well to combine the flavours.
+Stir the sautéed mixture into the polenta, blending all the flavours together well.

 7. 7

-Spoon the ciciotta into bowls or onto a wooden board, then top with pecorino and black pepper.
+Spoon the ciciotta into bowls or onto a wooden board, then scatter over the pecorino and a generous crack of black pepper.

 8. 8

-Serve hot, ideally with a glass of local red wine.
+Serve warm, ideally paired with a glass of local red wine.

 💡 Tips and Variations